Ruan191/NasaImageOfTheDay/README.md

 # NasaImageOfTheDay
-This site was made using ASP.NET and the Nasa's photo of the day API.
+This site was made using ASP.NET and the Nasa's APOD API.
 (API Key not included)
 ![alt text](https://github.com/Ruan191/NasaImageOfTheDay/blob/master/NasaImageOfTheDay/About/Images/example.JPG "example image")

 ### NOTE